diskoverdata/diskover-docs/source_files/plugins_cineviewer_player.md

 #### Configuration

 CineViewer has two configuration files to control the app.
-The first is the app defualt configuration, usually `/opt/cinesys/cineveiwer/app/configure-default.json` which contains all the default values for the app.
+The first is the app default configuration, usually `/opt/cinesys/cineveiwer/app/configure-default.json` which contains all the default values for the app.

 The other configuration file, usually `/opt/cinesys/cineveiwer/configure.json` contains the changes specific to the installation.

 🔴 &nbsp;A `configure.json` only needs to assign values that are different from the defaults.
-For example the configure file to change the port used:
+For example, the configure file to change the port used:

 ```
 {